okkie2/AutoTranscribe/README.md

 - When a new file arrives:
   - triggers Python transcription
   - saves `.txt` output
-  - renames the audio with `_transcribed` so it is not reprocessed
   - enqueues a summary job for the transcript (Ollama)

 Start both ingest (Just Press Record) and watcher together: